Chapter 901:3-1 Food Processing Manufacturing Practices, Standards of Identity, and Labeling Requirements

 (1) The water supply shall be sufficient for the operations intended and shall be derived from an adequate source.
 Any water that contacts food or food-contact surfaces shall be safe and of adequate sanitary quality.
 Running water at a suitable temperature, and under pressure as needed, shall be provided in all areas where required for the processing of food, for the cleaning of equipment, utensils, and food-packaging materials, or for employee sanitary facilities.

-(2) Water from a public water system shall meet the state drinking water quality standards set forth in section 6109.03 of the Revised Code.
+(2) Water from a public water system shall meet the state drinking water quality standards set forth in Chapter 6109. of the Revised Code.

 (4) A drinking water system shall be flushed and disinfected before being placed in service after construction, repair, or modification and after an emergency situation, such as a flood, that may introduce contaminants to the system.